Decatur Plumbers May Need to Re-Pipe Your Home

-Snellville, GA plumbers get asked all the time – do I really need a total home re-pipe?
-If a total home re-pipe sounds pretty major, it’s because it is.
-No one wants to face a “total home” anything.
+Decatur, GA plumbers get asked all the time – do I need a total home re-pipe?
+If a total home re-pipe sounds major, it is because it is.
+No one wants to face a total home anything, except a total home makeover.
 It often means costs, inconvenience, and workers in and out of your home for days on end.

-A total home re-pipe is just what it sounds like.
-It’s when you have all of the old plumbing pipes in your house replaced with new ones.
-In the process, you get all new pipes and anew plumbing system.
-The only other time you might have all new plumbing is if you buy a new-build home.
+A total home re-pipe is just that.
+It is when you have all the old plumbing pipes in your house replaced with new ones.
+In the process, you get all new pipes and a new plumbing system.
+Generally, the only other time you might have all new plumbing is when buying or building a new home.

-Consider the age of your house.
-However old your house is, that’s how old your plumbing is.
+Consider the age of your home, and that is the age of your plumbing.
 Imagine how much water has gone through those pipes over the years.
-Now think about how corrosive water can be, especially if your local water supply has a lot of calcium and magnesium deposits making it particularly hard.
-That water can take a toll on the piping materials and make your water quality and delivery suffer.
-Your pipes can’t last forever, and if they an older material, their lifespan will not be what you hope.
-That’s when a re-pipe becomes a necessity.
+Now think about how corrosive water can be for plumbing systems.
+Especially a local water supply with high mineral content.
+Calcium and magnesium deposits take a toll on your pipes and appliances.
+Your pipes will not last forever, and if they are an older material, their lifespan will not be what you hope.
+That is when a re-pipe becomes a necessity.

-First things first, your plumbing team will determine what materials they will use and where.
-For most home projects, plumbers will use copper pipe for the main waste lines and the main water lines.
-All other water lines throughout your house will most likely be some type of plastic because of its longevity and durability.
+First things first, your Decatur plumbing team will determine what materials they will use and where.
+For most home projects, plumbers will use copper pipes for the main waste lines and the main water lines.
+All other water lines throughout your house will most likely be some type of PVC or plastic because of their longevity and durability.
 Once they know the scope of the project, they will give you a cost estimate for the complete job, including labor and materials.

 Before the installers begin the work, they will cover the areas where they are working to protect your floors and furniture.
-They will carefully cut into the drywall in your walls and ceilings to locate the pipes and replace them.
+Then, they will carefully cut into the drywall in your walls and ceilings to locate the pipes and replace them.
 When the work is complete, they will patch and repair the areas affected.
-They’ll leave your house looking just like it did before they started.
+Finally, they will leave your house looking just like it did before they started.

-It’s good to know that most of the work is done during the day while you are at work or have the ability to be out and about.
-That way, it won’t cause a huge disruption to your life and schedule.
-The whole process should take no longer than three to five days, depending on the size of your home.
-It’s unusual for pipes to require extensive excavation in order to access them.
-But if that’s the case, they will restore your home before the project is complete.
+Most of the work is done during the day while you are at work or can be out of the house.
+That way, it will not cause a huge disruption to your life and schedule.
+The entire process should take no longer than three to five days, depending on the size of your home.
+It is unusual for pipes to require extensive excavation to access them.
+But if that is the case, they will restore your home before the project is complete.